Chinese opera costume: Cantonese opera

 Most Cantonese opera costumes are derived from the clothing style of the Ming dynasty, except for some which are based on the clothing of the Qing dynasty.
 When depicting plays that are set in all other dynasties except the Qing dynasty, Ming-style costumes are used.
 The Qing-style costumes are only used when the plays are set in the Qing dynasty.

 The standards which are used to indicate particular roles or characters through the wearing of costumes are not as strict as those in Beijing opera.
 The costumes are typically specific to a general role and a character type, but they are rarely used to represent a specific character.
 The clothing can be divided into civil and military where the sleeves indicate if the character is civil or military.
 (Note: In Cantonese opera, the civil costumes use wide sleeves while the military costumes use tight sleeves.)
 Colours are also used to indicate the role and character type.

-Cantonese opera costumes include the fan gongzhuang, haiqing, (Note: The haiqing used in Cantonese opera costume is a scholar's long robe which has a jiaoling youren front and wide sleeves.).
+Cantonese opera costumes include the fan gongzhuang and haiqing.
+(Note: The haiqing used in Cantonese opera costume is a scholar's long robe which has a jiaoling youren front and wide sleeves.)
 Water sleeves were rarely used before World War II.